 |Salary continuation or supplement||

-Benefits-eligible employees on leave for bonding may now receive 100% of base pay without using accruals for the first 6 weeks and may use accrued PTO, floating holiday and vacation hours during weeks 7-8 to augment insurance benefit.
+Benefits-eligible employees on leave for bonding receive 100% of base pay without using accruals for the first 6 weeks and may use accrued PTO, floating holiday and vacation hours during weeks 7-8 to augment insurance benefit.

 Non-benefits-eligible employees may use accrued PTO, floating holiday and vacation hours to augment insurance benefit.

 |May use only accrued PTO, floating holiday and vacation hours as salary continuation.